High prices, interest rates push 1Q US auto sales down 2%

 Charles Chesbrough, senior economist for Cox Automotive, said Americans have bought 85 million new vehicles during the past five years.
 “There’s not that much demand that’s left unfulfilled out there,” he said.
 “Were in the late stages of this business cycle.”

 Plus, Chesbrough said he expects a record 4.1 million vehicles to return to the market this year largely from two- and three-year leases.
-That gives consumers a choice to buy late-model vehicles at around a 40 percent discount from new ones, he said.
+That gives consumers a choice to buy late-model vehicles at around a 40% discount from new ones, he said.

 But even with a decline this quarter, auto sales are still healthy.
 Patrick Manzi, senior economist with the dealers’ association, said that although consumer confidence is waning, it remains high, showing that consumers still are willing to make large purchases.
 Also, job gains have been steady and wage growth has been accelerating.